April 2027 WCAG 2.1 Deadline: Is Your University Ready? (Extended via the April 2026 IFR)

 - Identify which documents are inaccessible

-- Prioritize by course enrollment (fix highest-impact content first)
+- Prioritise by course enrollment (fix highest-impact content first)

 - Flag LaTeX/PDF/PowerPoint files for bulk remediation